Stumbled onto the Ultimate MCAT Prep Guide? Click to Start at the Beginning.

 However, the reality is that no matter what your budget is, you WILL have to find a way to pay for additional resources,

 such as AAMC materials.
 Additional practice material and full length practice exams are not free but they are crucial for your preparation.
-These start at $25 (AAMC sample) to $249 (entire Next Step full length set –10% off code available on my resources page).
+These start at $35 (for 1 AAMC full length) to $299 (entire Blueprint full length set).

-(Not to mention primary applications —According to AAMC, in 2017 the fee is $160 for the first school and $38 for each additional school– and secondary applications which usually range from $0 to $150, plus traveling to interviews, etc. Of course medical school by itself can put you well over six figures in debt!)
+(Not to mention primary applications —According to AAMC, in 2022 the fee is $170 for the first school and $42 for each additional school.– and secondary applications which usually range from $0 to $150, plus traveling to interviews, etc. Of course medical school by itself can put you well over six figures in debt!)

 Here’s what it boils down to: the entire process will NOT be cheap.
 You can’t approach this from the “I must find only free resources” perspective.